Solidarity is Global Institute/Jordan

 Partner since 2001

-Annual youth tech festival for civic engagement
+Annual youth technology festival for civic engagement and innovation

-Empowering Syrian refugees and host communities
+Programs supporting Syrian refugees and host communities

 Read more